Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Multiple patchers for the same object can cause conflicts and "Patch is already started" errors
 - Reset mocks before each test to avoid interference between tests
 - When testing DataFrame operations, ensure the test data matches the expected structure in the implementation
+- Testing edge cases like zero account balance or negative prices is crucial for financial applications
+- Mocking complex objects like DataFrames requires careful consideration of method calls and return values
+- When mocking a base class, create a proper mock implementation with all required methods and attributes to avoid StopIteration and AttributeError exceptions
+- Use `patch` with a proper mock implementation rather than just patching with an empty mock
+- For pandas operations, use `.loc` indexing instead of direct indexing with `iloc` or `[]` to avoid SettingWithCopyWarning in pandas
+- When testing floating-point calculations, use `assertAlmostEqual` instead of `assertEqual` to handle precision issues
+- Ensure that test parameters match the actual implementation parameters to avoid TypeError exceptions
+- Mock objects should have the same interface as the objects they replace, including method signatures and return values
+- When testing with pandas DataFrames, ensure proper column names and data types to avoid KeyError exceptions
+- Properly validate test inputs and outputs to catch implementation changes early
+- When mocking a base class, ensure the mock implementation has all the required methods to avoid StopIteration exceptions.
+- Use `patch` with a proper mock implementation rather than just a MagicMock to ensure the interface is consistent.
+- When working with pandas, use `.loc` indexing to avoid SettingWithCopyWarning in pandas 3.0+.
+- For testing floating-point calculations, use `assertAlmostEqual` instead of direct equality checks.
+- Ensure test parameters match the actual implementation parameters to avoid unexpected errors.
+- Mock objects should have the same interface as the objects they replace, including return values and exceptions.
+- Validate test inputs and outputs to catch implementation changes early.

 ## Trading Strategy Insights